MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/data_format.rst

 =========================

-Every .wav sound file you are aligning must have a corresponding .lab file which contains the text transcription of that .wav file.
+Every .wav sound file you are aligning must have a corresponding .lab file containing the text transcription of that .wav file.
 The .wav and .lab files must have the same name.
 For example, if you have ``givrep_1027_2_1.wav``, its transcription should be in ``givrep_1027_2_1.lab`` (which is just a text file with the .lab extension).

-.. note:: If you have transcriptions in a tab-separated text file (or an Excel file which can be saved as one), you can generate .lab files from it using the relabel function of relabel_clean.py.
+.. note:: If you have transcriptions in a tab-separated text file (or an Excel file, which can be saved as one), you can generate .lab files from it using the relabel function of relabel_clean.py.
    The relabel_clean.py script is currently in the prosodylab.alignertools repository on GitHub.

-In terms of directory structure, the default configuration assumes that files are separated into subdirectories based on their speaker (and one speaker per file).
+In terms of directory structure, the default configuration assumes that files are separated into subdirectories based on their speaker (with one speaker per file).

 <<PICTURE OF SPEAKER-SUBDIRECTORY STRUCTURE - ALA LIBRISPEECH CORPUS>>

-An alternate way to specify which speaker says which segment is to use the ``-s`` flag with a number of characters of the file name to use as the speaker identifier.
+An alternative way to specify which speaker says which segment is to use the ``-s`` flag with some number of characters of the file name as the speaker identifier.

 <<PICTURE OF SPEAKER_UTTERANCE STRUCTURE - ALA PROSODYLAB EXPERIMENTS>>

-The output from aligning this format of data will be TextGrids with a tier for words and a tier for phones.
+The output from aligning this format of data will be TextGrids that have a tier for words and a tier for phones.

 <<PICTURE OF OUTPUT TEXTGRID - ALA A LIBRISPEECH UTTERANCE>>